digitalronin/simple-storage-dapp/README.md

 - Use a modal to force user to connect wallet
 - Show the currently-connected chain
 - Prompt the user to switch to a supported chain
-- Deploy to github pages
-- Automate frontend redeployment with github actions
 - Make it mobile-friendly
 - Replace favicon.ico and logoXXX.png
 - refresh the app. if the user switches chains/accounts